brumar/MnemoTrain/README.md

 - Amend errors in N&F+words for phonetic errors.
 - Better html templates for N&F and abstract images.
 - Errors as class, not as list.
 As well as Journeys.
-- Reorganize file structure (less files in main directory, a ressources directory, a recall directory, a config directory).
 - Add Elements to error properties whenever a new error is added ("do you want to add this type of error?").
-- Launch training scripts from runFeats.py.
 - For dates, words and N&F, let the user decide to select only items he never saw before (by reading feats.csv).
 - Automatic Back up feats.csv.
 - Find a way to display remaining memorisation time.